i2bc/ORFmine/docs/orfmine_overview.md

 (see [here](./orfmine_quickstart.md) for an example of application).

-ORFMap searches for all possible ORFs in the six frames of an input genome, and annotate them according to a set of genomic features (e.g. noncoding intergenic ORFs, coding ORFs, noncoding ORFs that overlap with a specific genomic feature...).
+ORFMap searches for all possible ORFs longer than 60 nucleotides in the six frames of an input genome, and annotate them according to a set of genomic features (e.g. noncoding intergenic ORFs, coding ORFs, noncoding ORFs that overlap with a specific genomic feature...).
 It provides